-I've been active in XML and its precursor, SGML, since 1992, and first encountered the World Wide Web in 1993.
-During that time I've done many different jobs for several companies, the most recent being at Sun Microsystems, Inc, as a Senior Technical Program Manager in the Business Alliances Group of the CTO Office.
-I am available for contract and consulting work in project or product management for both local and globally distributed teams.
-One of my clients is the Lantana Consulting Group, for whom I manage a variety of projects around the design and implementation of Clinical Document Architecture (CDA) compliant systems.
-I am also Course Director for the XML Summer School, where XML experts gather for a week at Oxford University each year to teach delegates about XML and related standards.
+During my career time I've done many different jobs for several companies, both as a full-time employee (most recently at Design Science, where I was Senior Product Manager, and before that at Sun Microsystems, Inc, as a Senior Technical Program Manager in the Business Alliances Group of the CTO Office), and as a consultant with both short-term and long-term clients.
+A recent major client was the Lantana Consulting Group, for whom I worked as a Senior Consultant on a variety of projects around the design and implementation of Clinical Document Architecture (CDA)-compliant systems.
+I am Course Director for the XML Summer School, where XML experts gather for a week at Oxford University each year to teach delegates about XML and related standards.

 - Project Management

 I have many years of experience in technical project management.
 I've led schema design committees and managed developers on software, hardware, and cloud computing products, including one project for Sun that involved hardware, software, the cloud, and developers living from California to France.
 I've successfully managed technical committees consisting of whomever the various companies wanted to send, where the representatives could be replaced by other people at any time.
 I chaired the world's largest XML Conference (hosted by IDEAlliance) from 2001 to 2005, managing the strategy, determining the content, and handling a large amount of detail work.
 Many of these projects involved working with distributed teams spread across many countries and timezones.
 Additionally, I am a Certified Scrum Master.

 - Website Development

 I've implemented and maintain several WordPress and Drupal-based websites for myself and clients, including my personal site and my crafting site.
 I've tried out various web technologies, and taught some of them at the XML Summer School (most recently HTML5, CSS3, and ePub).
 This site uses Jekyll with a Bootstrap framework.
 I've also implemented static websites converted from XML with XSLT.